GPT-4V with Emotion: A Zero-shot Benchmark for Generalized Emotion Recognition: Task Description

-\paragraph{Dynamic Facial Emotion Recognition} Facial emotion recognition typically involves static images as input, whereas dynamic facial emotion recognition extends the analysis to image sequences or videos.
-Therefore, this task requires further utilization of temporal information.
-Consistent with previous works, our evaluation metrics include unweighted average recall (UAR) and weighted average recall (WAR).
-We report results on four benchmark datasets.
-Among them, DFEW \cite{jiang2020dfew} consists of 11,697 samples.
-Since some works perform experiments on fold 1 (fd1)\cite{wang2022dpcnet}, we only report results on fd1 to reduce the evaluation cost.
+\textbf{Dynamic Facial Emotion Recognition} focuses on more challenging image sequences.
+In this task, we conduct experiments on four benchmark datasets: FERV39k \cite{wang2022ferv39k}, RAVDESS \cite{livingstone2018ryerson}, eNTERFACE05 \cite{martin2006enterface}, and DFEW \cite{jiang2020dfew}.
+For the first three datasets, we evaluate the performance on the official test set.
+DFEW \cite{jiang2020dfew} contains 5 folds with a total of 11,697 samples.
+To reduce the evaluation cost, we only report the results of fold 1 (fd1), consistent with previous works \cite{wang2022dpcnet, chen2023static}.

-\paragraph{Multimodal Emotion Recognition} Emotions can be expressed through various modalities, and a comprehensive understanding of emotions requires the integration of information from different sources.
-In all evaluation datasets, CH-SIMS \cite{zadeh2017tensor} and CMU-MOSI \cite{yu2020ch} provide sentiment intensity scores for each sample.
-This paper focuses on the negative/positive classification task.
-Positive and negative classes are assigned for < 0 and > 0 scores, respectively.
-MER2023 \cite{lian2023mer} consists of three subsets: MER-MULTI, MER-NOISE, and MER-SEMI.
-Our evaluation specifically focuses on the discrete emotion recognition task within the MER-MULTI subset.
+\textbf{Multimodal Emotion Recognition} focuses on three benchmark datasets: CH-SIMS \cite{zadeh2017tensor}, CMU-MOSI \cite{yu2020ch}, and MER-MULTI \cite{lian2023mer}.
+The first two datasets offer sentiment intensity scores.
+In this paper, we concentrate on the negative/positive classification task, where positive and negative classes are assigned for $< 0$ and $> 0$ scores, respectively.
+MER-MULTI is a subset of the MER2023 dataset \cite{lian2023mer}, providing both discrete and dimensional labels for each sample.
+In this paper, we focus on the recognition performance of discrete emotions.